franklyalpha/CSC413-2022W-project/README.md

 ![image](https://user-images.githubusercontent.com/93051054/164500957-e5af98e1-4036-472d-bfc1-9398f2952a0b.png)

 Among many failed training for vision transformer, our group did succeed in finding a well-trained vision transformer model which also achieved an accuracy of around 85%.
 This model's state distionary is stored in "../input/model-states/VIT_model_state.pt" of Kaggle Input section.
+Feel free to play with it and visualize the results using implemented code.